aaliu2001/bimm143_github/README.md

 # BIMM 143
-My classwork from BIMM 143 at UC San Diego.
+My classwork and mini projects from BIMM 143 at UC San Diego, Winter 2023.

+-Class 4: Introduction to R
+-Class 5: Data Visualization with ggplot2